 “I’m buying special treats at the market for us to have at Christmas when I hear it being said and exclaimed about by two wifies: The Jacobites have marched South.
 I rush to Mr Franklin’s shop, and not just to get chocolate this time.
 Surely he will know more details.
 He does, but not many.
 The Young Pretender, as they’re calling Bonnie Prince Charlie, landed in Scotland in the summer.
 The Jacobite army has taken Edinburgh and defeated the British troops in a battle at Prestonpans.

 They’re winning!
 They’re actually winning!
 We could have a new king next year.”

 We all know what happened in the end, on that moor.
 I posted more about it here: Culloden and Clava

-FIREFLIES AND CHOCOLATE was inspired by the kidnapped children and young people of Aberdeen.
+FIREFLIES AND CHOCOLATE was inspired by the 600 children and young people who were kidnapped from Aberdeen during the 1740s and sold into indentured servitude in the American Colonies.
 The story follows the adventures of Elizabeth Manteith from the castle and her determined efforts to get back home.
 There’s love.
 There’s derring-dos on the high seas… and there’s chocolate!

 See the publisher’s Press Release here

 SISTERS AT THE EDGE OF THE WORLD

 Set in 1st century Scotland, SISTERS AT THE EDGE OF THE WORLD includes the battle of Mons Graupius between the Romans and the Caledonian tribes.
 The book features a neurodivergent main character and some rather complicated romance!

 See the press release here

 Read the article Roman Aberdeenshire features in author’s new book from Grampian Online.